Nima-Khodabandelou/Notes/README.md

 ##
 - SOLID Principles (not specific to Java)

-      1- Single Responsibility for Each class <-> Just one reason needed to change that class.
+      1- Single Responsibility for Each class -> Just one reason to change the class.

 		Advantages:

-			Testing –> fewer test cases for each class.
+			Fewer tests for each class.

 			Lower coupling –> fewer dependencies.